solliancenet/azure-synapse-analytics-workshop-400/day-02/lab03-dw-optimization-part-1.md

     Notice the details of the internal layout of the MPP system:

-    `<dsql_query number_nodes=""4"" number_distributions=""60"" number_distributions_per_node=""15"">`
+    `<dsql_query number_nodes="1" number_distributions="60" number_distributions_per_node="60">`

     This layout is given by the current Date Warehouse Units (DWU) setting.
-In the setup used for the example above, we were running at `DW2000c` which means that there are 4 physical nodes to service the 60 distributions, giving a number of 15 distributions per physical node.
+In the setup used for the example above, we were running at `DW500c` which means that there is a single physical node to service the 60 distributions, giving a number of, again, 60 distributions per physical node.
 Depending on your own DWU settings, these numbers will vary.

+    Here is an example layout we would get if we were running at `DW2000c`.

+    `<dsql_query number_nodes=""4"" number_distributions=""60"" number_distributions_per_node=""15"">`

+    In this case, we have four physical nodes to service the 60 distributions, giving a number of 15 distributions per physical node.

     The query plan indicates data movement is required.
 This is indicated by the `SHUFFLE_MOVE` distributed SQL operation.
 Data movement is an operation where parts of the distributed tables are moved to different nodes during query execution.
 This operation is required where the data is not available on the target node, most commonly when the tables do not share the distribution key.
 The most common data movement operation is shuffle.
 During shuffle, for each input row, Synapse computes a hash value using the join columns and then sends that row to the node that owns that hash value.
 Either one or both sides of join can participate in the shuffle.
 The diagram below displays shuffle to implement join between tables T1 and T2 where neither of the tables is distributed on the join column col2.